paul-matros/decsoft-interview-exercise/README.md

 - request6 - it contains some error (deliberately), but it doesn't say much - it would be nice to be able to read what is problem actually

 And maybe there are some more errors/bugs/code smells that were not found :)
-#### Make project usable, zip it into single file and send us back.
+#### Make project usable, create a repository and share it with us.